310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 However, fear not!
 I could never let a woman walk on her own at night.

-As the hero of justice who represents ES, I shall take you back home!
+As the ally of justice who represents ES, I shall take you back home!

 Huh!?
 Why are you refusing!?
 That only makes me sad!
 I don’t plan to do anything suspicious to you, I can promise you that!
 Please trust me!